phaserjs/examples/README.md

-# phaser3-examples
-Phaser 3 Examples
+# Phaser 3 Examples

+To show the example browser:

+`npm install -g http-server`

+`http-server -s -o`

+To build a new `examples.json` file if you add a new example:

+`node build.js`